 Once you have added items to your basket click on the basket in the top menu to the right.
 Under Shipping click on “Calculate Shipping” where you can enter your address to see shipping options.

-All goods (and carriage charges) sent to addresses within the United Kingdom or European Union are subject to VAT at 20%.
+All goods (and carriage charges) sent to addresses within the United Kingdom are subject to VAT at 20%.
 All other destinations are free of VAT.
-If you are within the EU (not UK) and have a valid EU VAT number then you can enter this at the checkout and, subject to validation, VAT will be removed from your order.
-Please enter only the VAT number and not the 2 character country prefix.

-If your delivery address is outside of the UK or EU, you may have to pay import duties and taxes, which are levied once a shipment reaches your country.
+Since we do not charge VAT or tax on orders If your delivery address is outside of the UK, you may have to pay import duties and taxes, which are levied once a shipment reaches your country.
 You are responsible for paying any additional charges for customs clearance.
 Please note customs policies vary widely from country to country.
 We recommend you contact your local customs office for further information.
 It may be more cost effective to split your orders so that the total cost is below the import duty threshold for your country.

 It used to be that when reference was made to “Pinto” or “x-flow” engines this would guarantee the discussion was around a specific construction of engine.
 However that all changed with the later engines, when the nomenclature was used for marketing purposes with engine names being applied to any engine family regardless of the base construction!
 We will attempt to demystify the issue here.